Sayantan181222/openenv-cluster-triage/README.md

 ## Environment Description & Motivation
 Managing a distributed data processing cluster (e.g., Hadoop/HDFS) is a complex, high-stakes DevOps challenge.
 When compute resources are finite, runaway jobs and hardware constraints can cause cascading failures that require immediate, multi-step human intervention.

 This OpenEnv simulates an enterprise-level 4-node cluster under stress.
-It is not a toy; it is a genuine infrastructure triage scenario.
+It is a genuine infrastructure triage scenario.
 An AI agent acting as an automated Site Reliability Engineer (SRE) must observe the cluster's health dashboard, identify root causes of failures, and issue precise terminal commands to prevent total system collapse.

 ## Observation & Action Spaces
 The environment strictly adheres to the OpenEnv Pydantic specifications.